p-lr/TrekMe/Readme.md

 **Delete a recording**

 To delete a recording, activate the multiple-selection mode.
 A remove button appears at the bottom right.

+**Automatic import of a track**

+After you stop a recording, a new GPX file is added to the recordings list _and_ the corresponding track is automatically imported into all relevant maps.
+This way, it's super easy to record yourself and see your tracks on your favorite maps.

 ## <a name="TOC-Settings"></a>Settings